 - be full-time, tenured SMU faculty;

 - have been at SMU for at least five years;

 - be in residence for the two-year Academy membership;

 Nominators are encouraged to contact nominees in advance in order to confirm any of these criteria.
 Nomination alone is considered an honor; confidentiality ought not to be a concern.
 It is also entirely possible that some faculty could be nominated by more than one nominator.

-All letters of nomination are due by the deadline specified in the nomination solicitation that is sent to eligible nominators.
-Nominations will not be accepted after that date.
 Upon receipt of nomination, the Center will send the nominee a request for information to build his or her e-dossier.
 Items required for the nominee's e-dossier are:

 - Current curriculum vitae.

 - Brief statement of philosophy of teaching and a description of any innovative teaching methods used.

 - List of all courses taught during the previous two teaching semesters.

 - Syllabi from each unique course taught currently, and over the previous two teaching semesters.